LeonLester/ReactComponentDataFlow/README.md

 We pass the **grandFatherData** state variable and the **setGrandFatherData** state function from the **grandFather** component to **Context.Provider**.
-Now every sub component of the **grandFather** commponect has direct access to the **Context** value.
+Now every sub component of the **grandFather** componect has direct access to the **Context** value.

-In our case which we have only three components, its not as important to use Context as it would be if we had 10 or 20 components.
+In our case which we have only three components, its not as important to use Context as it would be, if we had 10 or more components.

 # Setup Guide<a name="setup"></a>

-In a directory of your choice write the following commands.
+In a directory of your choice type the following commands to download and setup this example of data flow between components.

 ```
+~ git init
 ~ git clone https://github.com/raven99p/ComponentFlows
 ~ npm install
 ```